kaishin/redalemeden.com/content/posts/2022-05-02-ditching-docker-desktop-apple-silicon/index.md

 ![Whale](header-image.jpg)

 When I got my first M1 MacBook Pro last year and started setting it up, I decided to not bring over Docker Desktop.
- For starters, the dashboard UI is wonky and has always put me off whenever I used it.
+ For starters, the dashboard UI is wonky and had always put me off whenever I used it.
  Performance was nothing to write home about either.
 But the straw that broke the camel back so to speak was the licensing changes that denoted a clear shift in the company’s focus and target audience.

-Docker Desktop is bundle of standalone tools that all come as a part of the same app:
+Docker Desktop is collection of tools bundled in a single app:

 - Docker Engine
 - Docker CLI